Criminal Investigation Division

 The Criminal Investigations Division handles the investigation aspect of the agency into cases ranging from simple thefts to homicides.
 Lt.
 Scott Savage is the division commander responsible for the day to day operations.

 Sgt.
 Hugh Howard – Crimes Against Persons

-The Criminal Investigative Division, (C.I.D.) is comprised of these three full time Investigators.
+The Criminal Investigative Division, (C.I.D.) is comprised of these four full time Investigators.
 Investigators are primarily assigned difficult cases based on evidence, crimes, or lack of evidence at the time, where long hours may be involved, the investigators ARE an integral part to the Meriwether County Sherrif’s Office.

 Investigators duties are, but are never limited to;

 A large part is to search for evidence that reveals or establishes the identity of a crime’s perpetrator.
 The type of search conducted depends upon the crime committed.